Your Grief Journey

 Fellow Griever since 1983

-2020 has been a year to remember for our whole country, but mine started with the loss of my sister in January, after an almost 10-year battle with breast cancer.
+2020 was a year to remember for our whole country, but mine started with the loss of my sister in January, after an almost 10-year battle with breast cancer.
 I became the last person alive in my immediate family.
 Then I turned 50 the weekend the country shutdown in March, and an ongoing pandemic.

 Processing the loss of my sister while working from home with less distractions from outside activities gave me a lot of time to think, research, and think some more.
 I realized that I’d never really allowed myself to grieve the loss of my mom in 1983.
 Realistically, how do you do that as a 13-year old?